Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 If $V\neq W(k)$, then the ring $V/4V$ has no Frobenius lift.
 Thus the proof of Lemma 2.2.3 can not be adapted if $V\neq W(k)$.
-Based on this, for $V\neq W(k)$ we will study pairs of the form $(N_0,b_{N_0})$ only in some particular cases related naturally to the geometric context of Theorem 1.4 (see Theorem 5.1 below).
+Based on this, for $V\neq W(k)$ we will study pairs of the form $(N_0,b_{N_0})$ only in those cases that are related naturally to the geometric context of Theorem 1.4 (see Proposition 5.1 below).

 {\bigsll {\bf 3.
 Group schemes and involutions}}